mehdikhan55/Calculator/README.md

-# Calculator UI using React
+# Calculator UI using React JS

 <a href="https://calculator-one-lilac-81.vercel.app/">Live Preview</a>